pzuk/raspberry-pi-camera-viewer-plugins/README.md

 ```
 void pipelinePlayingProgress(int progress, int total, int camera);
 ```
-Be carefull with this method implementation.
+Be careful with this method implementation.
 It’s called every time when pipeline is in PLAYING state (many times per second), so any code inside must be fast, otherwise you block RapsberryPi Camera Viewer and your pipeline.
 ```
 void pipelineStateChanged(int state, int camera);
 ```